nis057489/isaac_sim_wayland/README.md

 ## Quick Start (Compose)

-In this directory run the following command to start Isaac SIM and be dropped into a separate ROS2 desktop development environment where you can write your ROS publisher or other controller code.
+In this directory run the following command, (or `./run.sh`) to start Isaac SIM and be dropped into a separate ROS2 desktop development environment where you can write your ROS publisher or other controller code.

 ```bash
 docker compose up -d && docker compose exec ros_env bash